Ayush19-01/GCI-Fedora-Silver-Blue/README.md

 ![alt text](https://github.com/Ayush19-01/GCI-Fedora-Silver-Blue/blob/master/resources/what-is-fedora-silverblue-816x345.jpg)

 __Silverblue__ is a _immutable_ variant of Fedora Workstation.
-It is like a regular desktop operating system, you will never be able tofind the difference between the standard Fedora Workstation, the user experiences the same features with a new, yet different structure.
+It is like a regular desktop operating system, you will never be able to find the difference between the standard Fedora Workstation, the user experiences the same features with a new, yet different structure.

 __Silverblue’s__ core technology is really helpfull as OS updates are fast and there’s no waiting around for them